 As such, direct payments represent one of the most significant policy developments in social care in recent years emerging from the site of conflict between the traditional practices of institutional ‘care’ and the rights of disabled people to live autonomous lives, but these developments have been experienced unevenly.
-The uptake of direct payments by people with learning difficulties has historically been low (DH 2007a)he rights at the foundation of the disability movement, although theoretically also to people with learning difficulties, have presented more complex questions of support than the ‘assistance’ imagined in some of the literature surrounding disabled people’s experience of employing support.
+The uptake of direct payments by people with learning difficulties has historically been low (DH 2007a).
+The rights at the foundation of the disability rights movement, although theoretically also applied to people with learning difficulties, have presented more complex questions of support than the ‘assistance’ imagined in some of the literature surrounding disabled people’s experience of employing support.
 Direct payments are embedded not only within the emancipatory aims of the disability movement and ideas of ‘independence’, ‘choice’, ‘community inclusion’ as pre-cursors to ‘empowerment’, but also hinged upon the workings of local care markets of support and assistance.
 As such the underlying discourses of direct payments have been subject to analysis from various quarters.
 The following literature review explores the development of thought around direct payments from the perspectives of disability studies and at times conflicting feminist work on ‘care’, through an analysis of the current changes in social care centred upon the development of direct payments within the personalisation agenda, drawing upon the, at times unproblematised use of the highly contested concepts of ‘independence’, ‘choice’ and ‘community inclusion’ as levers of ‘empowerment’.